Virologie

 Species-specific innate immunity and animal model development

-An immunocompetent, permissive small animal model would be valuable for the study of HIV-1 pathogenesis and for the testing of drug and vaccine candidates.
-One approach are the widely used HIV xenotransplant models.
-Another alternative is the identification and surmounting of species-specific barriers that HIV encounters along its replication cycle in cells from small animals.
-These species-specific barriers are either due to missing/non-functional cellular co-factors, which HIV-1 hijacks at different steps of its life cycle for efficient replication, or due to the presence of restriction factors, which block HIV-1 replication at distinct steps and cannot be counteracted by accessory HIV proteins.
+Human immunodeficiency virus type 1 (HIV-1) has become one of the most devastating pandemics in recorded history.
+Currently, 40 million people are living with HIV-1 and approximately 630,000 people died from AIDS in 2023 alone (unaids.org).
+To date, there is no protective vaccine against HIV in sight, and currently available pharmacotherapies can only control the infection, not cure it.
+An immunocompetent, permissive small animal model would be valuable for studying HIV-1 pathogenesis and for testing drug and vaccine candidates.
+One approach is the widely used HIV xenograft model.
+Another alternative is to identify and overcome species-specific barriers that HIV encounters during its replication cycle in small animal cells.
+These species-specific barriers are either due to missing/nonfunctional cellular cofactors that HIV-1 hijacks at different steps of its life cycle for efficient replication, or due to the presence of restriction factors that block HIV-1 replication at different steps and cannot be counteracted by HIV accessory proteins.

 © Baldauf

-Therefore, we, the VIIRAL lab, want to understand how innate immunity factors work in a species-specific context – identifying thereby specific signaling pathways and motifs, which are involved to elucidate the mode of action of the immunity factors, and how the virus antagonizes them.
-Building on our previous work on innate immunity factors (Tervo et al., 2008; Tervo et al., 2011; Baldauf et al., 2012; Baldauf et al., 2017) as well as our observation that rabbits as a species display fewer blocks to HIV-1 replication than mice or rats (Tervo and Keppler, 2010), we want to develop a fully permissive transgenic rabbit model to find novel strategies for the prevention or treatment of HIV/AIDS.
+Therefore, we, the VIIRAL Lab, want to understand the evolution (de Sousa-Pereira et al., 2016; de Sousa-Pereira et al., 2019; Côrte-Real et al., 2021; Côrte-Real et al., 2022; Schelle et al., 2023) and the function of innate immunity factors in a species-specific context to elucidate the mode of action of immunity factors and how viruses, especially retroviruses (murine leukemia virus (MLV) vs. HIV), antagonize them.
+Building on our previous work on innate immunity factors (Tervo et al., 2008; Tervo et al., 2011; Baldauf et al., 2012; Baldauf et al., 2017; de Sousa-Pereira et al., 2019; Schelle et al., 2024), as well as our observation that rabbits as a species have fewer blocks to HIV-1 replication than mice or rats (Tervo and Keppler, 2010), we aim to develop a fully permissive transgenic rabbit model to identify novel strategies for the prevention or treatment of HIV/AIDS.

 Acute leukemia